-- Patients should be instructed to tell their doctor if they have kidney problems before being given Zoledronic Acid Injection. - Patients should be informed of the importance of getting their blood tests (serum creatinine) during the course of their Zoledronic Acid Injection therapy. - Zoledronic Acid Injection should not be given if the patient is pregnant or plans to become pregnant, or if she is breastfeeding. - Patients should be advised to have a dental examination prior to treatment with Zoledronic Acid Injection and should avoid invasive dental procedures during treatment. - Patients should be informed of the importance of good dental hygiene and routine dental care. - Patients with multiple myeloma and bone metastasis of solid tumors should be advised to take an oral calcium supplement of 500 mg and a multiple vitamin containing 400 international units of Vitamin D daily. - Patients should be advised to report any thigh, hip, or groin pain.
+- Patients should be instructed to tell their doctor if they have kidney problems before being given Zoledronic Acid Injection. - Patients should be informed of the importance of getting their blood tests (serum creatinine) during the course of their Zoledronic Acid Injection therapy. - Zoledronic Acid Injection should not be given if the patient is pregnant or plans to become pregnant, or if she is breastfeeding. - Patients should be advised to have a dental examination prior to treatment with Zoledronic Acid Injection and should avoid invasive dental procedures during treatment. - Patients should be informed of the importance of good dental hygiene, routine dental care and regular dental check-ups. - Patients should be advised to immediately tell their doctor about any oral symptoms such as loosening of a tooth, pain, swelling, or non-healing of sores or discharge during treatment with Zoledronic Acid Injection. - Patients with multiple myeloma and bone metastasis of solid tumors should be advised to take an oral calcium supplement of 500 mg and a multiple vitamin containing 400 international units of vitamin D daily. - Patients should be advised to report any thigh, hip, or groin pain.
 It is unknown whether the risk of atypical femur fracture continues after stopping therapy. - Patients should be aware of the most common side effects including: anemia, nausea, vomiting, constipation, diarrhea, fatigue, fever, weakness, lower limb edema, anorexia, decreased weight, bone pain, myalgia, arthralgia, back pain, malignant neoplasm aggravated, headache, dizziness, insomnia, paresthesia, dyspnea, cough, and abdominal pain. - There have been reports of bronchoconstriction in aspirin-sensitive patients receiving bisphosphonates, including zoledronic acid.
 Before being given zoledronic acid, patients should tell their doctor if they are aspirin-sensitive.